Astrothedreamkeeper/Astrothedreamkeeper/README.md

 🧑🏻💙- sometimes i miss Austin i will admit. when the kid in garden view goes way to far- . even if in rules there was no photographis mentioned. but it didnt bother me this much. i knew i had Austin along my side it made me feel Happier.. ... i hope he will come back and read this of course. you awfully missed me.
 ![Austin come back soon.](https://github.com/Astrothedreamkeeper/Astrothedreamkeeper/blob/75f241b38d5d11828d7a970d02ac0edd8e93b876/IMG_1604.jpeg)

-🎵🌸🎀🌼- I had trouble helping My friend with there nightmares lately and the worst one was boxten, Glisten, Dandy and bassie. i hope they did okay.. and i hoped i could fix it im sorry if you got to a nightmare cuz i couldnt solve the problem..
+🎵🌸🎀🌼- I had trouble helping My friend with these nightmares lately and the worst one was boxten, Glisten, Dandy and bassie. i hope they did okay.. and i hoped i could fix it im sorry if you got to a nightmare cuz i couldnt solve the problem..
 ![Bad dream.](https://github.com/Astrothedreamkeeper/Astrothedreamkeeper/blob/de514ac582c792696854e7e8e1b9fba34885b6d2/IMG_1603.jpeg)